 1. Cashmere loves water

-You have just bought a new cashmere sweater and you are already eager to wear it to enjoy its gentle warmth.
-Yet, taken out of its packaging, the sweater does not seem as soft as it should.
-This is normal!
+You just bought a new cashmere sweater and can’t wait to wear it to enjoy its gentle warmth.
+However, right out of the packaging, the sweater doesn’t feel as soft as it should.
+That’s normal!

-First of all, it is important to wash your garment for the first time to remove any impurities and nourish the fibre which loves water.
+First of all, it is important to wash your garment for the first time to remove any impurities and nourish the fiber, which loves water.

 2. Machine washing cashmere

-While some cashmere pieces can only withstand dry cleaning (veils, scarves, double-faced fabrics…), our soft fibre likes to soak up water to show its splendour.
+While some cashmere pieces can only be dry cleaned (veils, scarves, double-sided fabrics…), our soft fiber loves to soak up water to show its splendor.
 Machine washing is therefore perfectly suitable.

 If in doubt, refer to the care label inside the garment.
-It will provide valuable advice on washing, drying and ironing to preserve your piece.
+It will provide valuable washing, drying, and ironing advice to preserve your piece.

-Generally, machine washing is recommended because it better respects the cashmere fibres.
-However, be careful not to fill the machine too much, as this encourages rubbing and damages the material.
+Generally, machine washing is recommended because it better respects cashmere fibers.
+However, be careful not to overload the machine, as this encourages friction and damages the material.

-It is advised to use gentle or delicate programmes such as a special wool cycle, at a low temperature (20°C, or even 30°C if the garment is stained).
+It is advised to use gentle or delicate programs such as a special wool cycle, at a low temperature (20°C, or 30°C if the garment is stained).
 Cashmere exposed to water that is too hot risks shrinking or deforming.

-To optimise machine washing of cashmere, it is best to use a washing bag to enclose the garment and protect it from rubbing and snags.
+To optimize machine washing, it is best to use a laundry bag to protect the garment from friction and snags.

 Use a special wool (or cashmere) detergent sparingly in the machine.
-Cashmere is a dense product that will absorb the detergent and require more rinsing to remove it.
-Otherwise, your garment may deform under the weight of the detergent action.
+Cashmere is a dense product that absorbs detergent and requires extra rinsing to remove it.
+Otherwise, your garment may deform under the detergent’s weight.

 Finally, never use fabric softener or conditioner on cashmere knitwear.
-It could felt the knit and spoil its softness.
+It can felt the knit and reduce its softness.

 3. Hand washing cashmere

-If your machine does not have a specific programme, you can opt for hand washing.
+If your machine does not have a specific program, you can opt for hand washing.
 However, be sure to follow the right practices.

 First, do not soak the garment for more than 30 minutes.
 As with machine washing, use cold water (around 20°C) and a special wool detergent or cashmere shampoo.

-Quickly dip the garment, gently rub it for a few minutes and rinse with clear water.
-Never run the knit directly under the tap: the water pressure would stretch and damage the fibre.
+Quickly dip the garment, gently rub it for a few minutes, and rinse with clear water.
+Never run the knit directly under the tap: the water pressure would stretch and damage the fiber.

 Similarly, avoid stretching or twisting the garment to prevent irreversible deformation.

-Finally, if necessary, dry cleaning can be considered for heavy soiling, although it is generally not recommended for everyday care.
+Finally, if necessary, dry cleaning can be considered for heavy stains, although it is generally not recommended for everyday care.

 Drying cashmere

 While spinning cashmere in the machine is possible, using a tumble dryer is strongly discouraged.
-However, aim for a gentle spin (recommended spin speed between 400 and 500 revolutions max) to avoid felting the garment.
+Make sure to use a gentle spin cycle (recommended speed between 400 and 500 rpm max) to avoid felting the garment.

-Also avoid drying the knit on a hanger: the weight of the wet fabric would pull on the fibre and stretch it.
+Also avoid drying the knit on a hanger: the weight of the wet fabric would pull on the fiber and stretch it.

 Before storing, make sure your sweater is completely dry.
-Damp cashmere attracts moths, which love this material.
+Moist cashmere attracts moths, which love this material.

 Ironing cashmere